11 Aug 2021

 CLAIM policy brief: Supporting wider uptake of marine litter clean-up technologies

 Marine litter pollution, including plastic litter, is a complex issue that has become one of the major environmental challenges of our time.
-The second CLAIM policy brief is called “Improving policy to support wider uptake of marine litter clean-up technologies across European seas: The CLAIM Contribution“.
+The first CLAIM policy brief is called “Improving policy to support wider uptake of marine litter clean-up technologies across European seas: The CLAIM Contribution“.
 The brief provides recommendations to policy makers to ensure that laws and policies better support the wider take-up of cost-effective marine litter clean-up technologies.

 The best way to tackle plastic marine litter is to prevent it from reaching the sea at all.
 This is why in the past couple of years, the project’s team has been developing innovative technologies which have different noble aims.